Ready To Own Your Search Results?

 This is the single most important question.
 An agency that can't provide industry-specific case studies with documented results either lacks relevant experience or lacks results worth sharing.
 Both are disqualifying.

-Vague deliverables like "content marketing" or "review management" mean nothing without specifics.
-How many articles will be published?
-On which platforms?
 How many reviews will be solicited?
 What monitoring cadence will be maintained?
 The best reputation management firms provide detailed monthly activity plans.

 For financial services, healthcare, legal, and other regulated industries, this question is non-negotiable.
 Ask for specific examples of how they've navigated regulatory requirements in content creation and review management.
 "We'll figure it out" is not an acceptable answer.

 Ask to see a sample report.
 Evaluate whether it contains actionable data (SERP position tracking, review metrics, sentiment analysis, content performance) or just activity summaries.
-Monthly reporting is the minimum standard.
-Quarterly is insufficient for active reputation management.

-Understand the distinction.
-Removal eliminates content from the internet entirely (possible for defamatory, false, or policy-violating content).
 Suppression pushes content to page two or beyond through strategic SEO (necessary when content is negative but factually accurate).
 The best firms deploy both approaches and are transparent about which applies to your situation.

-Meet the team, not just the sales person.
-Understand the seniority and expertise of the people who will execute your strategy daily.
 Ask about team structure, account management processes, and escalation protocols.
 Beware the bait-and-switch where senior partners close the deal and junior staff do the work.

 Crisis response capabilities distinguish sophisticated agencies from basic review management shops.
 Ask about crisis playbooks, response time commitments, after-hours availability, and examples of crises they've managed.
 A firm that only handles proactive reputation building isn't equipped for the moment you need them most.

 Understand the commitment before you sign.
 Reasonable terms include a 3-6 month initial period, followed by month-to-month or quarterly renewal.
 Exit provisions should be clear and fair.
-Excessive termination fees or multi-year lock-ins should raise concerns about the agency's confidence in its own ability to retain you through performance.

 This question reveals strategic thinking.
 Generic answers ("We care more" or "We try harder") indicate a commodity provider.
 Specific answers ("We specialize in financial services ORM with compliance-first content processes and a 92% fake review removal success rate") indicate a firm with a genuine value proposition.

 Equally important as understanding capabilities is understanding boundaries.
-Ethical firms have clear lines they won't cross—fake reviews, content spam, negative SEO against competitors, manufactured social media engagement.
+Ethical firms have clear lines they won't cross - fake reviews, content spam, negative SEO against competitors, manufactured social media engagement.
 A firm that says "we'll do whatever it takes" is either lying or describing an approach that will eventually create more reputation problems than it solves.

 Document the answers to all ten questions in writing.
-A reputable best ORM agency will welcome the scrutiny—because transparency is the foundation of the trust they're being hired to build for you.
+A reputable best ORM agency will welcome the scrutiny - because transparency is the foundation of the trust they're being hired to build for you.

 The questions above separate informed buyers from those who end up with buyer's remorse.
 Among the best online reputation management agencies and best reputation management firms competing for your business, the ones that answer these questions with specificity, data, and confidence are the ones worth your investment.

-Small businesses with straightforward reputation needs—primarily review management, basic monitoring, and local SEO—are typically best served by SMB-focused ORM platforms that offer accessible pricing ($1,500-4,000/month) and technology-driven solutions.
-These platforms automate review solicitation, provide templated response suggestions, and offer basic sentiment reporting.
 For small businesses in specialized industries (medical practices, law firms, financial advisors), industry-specific ORM providers offer better value because they understand the platforms and regulations that matter most.
 The best online reputation management company for your small business depends on whether your challenges are routine (volume-driven review management) or complex (negative press, regulatory issues, competitive attacks).

 Personal reputation management requires a fundamentally different approach than business ORM.
 The best reputation management firms for individuals focus on: